- Doctor of Philosophy, Educational Policy and Administration

-Francis J. Schweigert was appointed Inaugural Dean of the College of Community Studies and Public Affairs June 16, 2016.
-Prior to this appointment, Schweigert served as professor in the College of Management and director of master's programs in Public and Nonprofit Administration, Nonprofit Leadership and Management, and Public Administration.
-His primary areas of teaching have been nonprofit governance and management, public and business ethics, information management, and program evaluation.
+Francis J. Schweigert has been appointed professor in the Department of Philosophy in the College of Liberal Arts, effective August 17, 2020, after completing four years as the Inaugural Dean of the College of Community Studies and Public Affairs.
+Prior to his appointment as dean, Schweigert served as professor in the College of Management and director of master's programs in Public and Nonprofit Administration, Nonprofit Leadership and Management, and Public Administration.
+His primary areas of teaching are practical philosophy, philosophy and spirituality, public ethics, and business ethics.

 Before coming to Metropolitan State University in 2006, Schweigert worked at the Northwest Area Foundation as a community liaison to regional economic development projects and as the lead for research and program evaluation.
 He is active as a volunteer mediator and circle keeper in dispute resolution and restorative justice and consults with nonprofit leaders in strategic visioning and planning.